dazfuller/dazfuller-uk/content/projects/dotprompt/index.md

 ## Testing?

-The library was written with testing in mind, so there's no internal default constructors or such craziness (looking at you here Microsoft), and it's interface driven, so you can mock out the bits you need to when running your own tests.
+The library was written with testing in mind, so there are no internal default constructors or such craziness (looking at you here Microsoft).
+It's also interface-driven, so you can mock out the bits you need to when running your own tests.

 ## What next?

 So in the roadmap are a few items which I'm hoping to start on soon.
-It's open-source as well, so if other people want to submit ideas then I'm open to them.
+It's open-source as well, so if other people want to submit ideas, then I'm open to them.

 * Add JSON schema support
 * Implement support for reading prompt files for GenKit and Prompty